 An abandoned railroad grade is visible north of the highway.
 The Laramie, Hahns Peak and Pacific Railroad was created in 1901 and reached Centennial in 1907, taking six years to cover 30 miles across mostly flat terrain!
 In 1911, it reached Coalmont, Colorado, and promptly went bankrupt.
 Several name changes later, it became the Coalmont Branch of the Union Pacific.
 In the 1980s and 1990s a tourist line carried passengers between Laramie and Foxpark, but this was discontinued in 1996 and the rails and ties removed.
 A wonderful hiking/biking trail extends for miles atop the grade in the nearby Medicine Bow National Forest.

 Big Hollow, Mile Post 4 to MP 14:

 To your south is the Big Hallow, the largest deflation feature in North America.
 Unlike most valleys, which are carved by water.
 Big Hallow was created by the wind, an example of Aeolian erosion (named for the Greek god, Æolus, “the keeper of the winds”).
 The process began in the middle to late Pleistocene and continues sporadically today.

 Overland Trail Crossing, MP 9

 Stop to see the State Historic Marker for the Overland Trail.
-This Trail had been used since the 1840’s, and between the primary route for transcontinental travel in 1862 when Indian conflicts made the Oregon Trail to the north too dangerous.
+This trail had been used since the 1840s and became the primary route for transcontinental travel in 1862 when Indian conflicts made the Oregon Trail to the north too dangerous.
 It became known as the Overland Trail when Ben Holladay’s Overland Stage Company, which carried the U.S. mail, moved to this route.
 The Union Pacific Railroad, the Lincoln Highway, and I-80 have, in turn, used this same corridor across southern Wyoming.